NOUIY/aws-cdk-guide/v2/tokens.md

 connectionString: jdbc:mysql://mydb.cluster.amazonaws.com:${Token[TOKEN.242]}/mydatabase
 ```

-## Lazy values<a name="tokens_lazy"></a>
+## Lazy values<a name="tokens-lazy"></a>

-In addition to representing deploy\-time values, such as AWS CloudFormation [parameters](parameters.md), tokens are also commonly used to represent synthesis\-time lazy values\.
-These are values for which the final value will be determined before synthesis has completed, but not at the point where the value is constructed\.
-Use tokens to pass a literal string or number value to another construct, while the actual value at synthesis time might depend on some calculation that has yet to occur\.
+In addition to representing deploy-time values, such as AWS CloudFormation [parameters](parameters.md), tokens are also commonly used to represent synthesis-time lazy values.
+These are values for which the final value will be determined before synthesis has completed, but not at the point where the value is constructed.
+Use tokens to pass a literal string or number value to another construct, while the actual value at synthesis time might depend on some calculation that has yet to occur.

-You can construct tokens representing synth\-time lazy values using static methods on the `Lazy` class, such as `[Lazy\.string](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Lazy.html#static-stringproducer-options)` and `[Lazy\.number](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Lazy.html#static-numberproducer)`\.
-These methods accept an object whose `produce` property is a function that accepts a context argument and returns the final value when called\.
+You can construct tokens representing synth-time lazy values using static methods on the `Lazy` class, such as `[Lazy.string](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Lazy.html#static-stringproducer-options)` and `[Lazy.number](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Lazy.html#static-numberproducer)`.
+These methods accept an object whose `produce` property is a function that accepts a context argument and returns the final value when called.

-The following example creates an Auto Scaling group whose capacity is determined after its creation\.
+The following example creates an Auto Scaling group whose capacity is determined after its creation.

 ------
 #### [ TypeScript ]